-10.5.
+11.5.
 AUDITED ANNUAL FINANCIAL STATEMENTS

-10.0.1 THE OIGH Littory No. Grade Description F.02 Α AUDITED ANNUAL FINANCIAL STATEMENTS Annual financial statements, which shall be based on the UK legislation for incorporated companies, shall be prepared and submitted.
+11.5.1 THE CRITERION No. Grade Description F.02 Α AUDITED ANNUAL FINANCIAL STATEMENTS Annual financial statements, which shall be based on the UK legislation for incorporated companies, shall be prepared and submitted.
 Section 477 of the Companies Act 2006, which allows smaller UK and NI Companies to be exempt from a full audit, is not applicable for the purpose of this criterion.
-The annual financial statements must consist of: a) a balance sheet; b) a profit and loss account; c) a cash flow statement; d) notes, comprising a summary of significant accounting policies and other explanatory notes; and e) a financial review by management.
+The annual financial statements including comparative amounts for the prior period, must be prepared in accordance with International Financial Reporting Standards or national accounting standards (as applicable) and must include: a) a balance sheet as at the end of the reporting period; b) a profit and loss account/income statement for the reporting period; c) a cash flow statement for the reporting period; d) a statement of changes in equity over the reporting period; e) notes, comprising a summary of significant accounting policies and other explanatory notes; and f) a financial review by management.
 Annual financial statements must be audited by an independent auditor as defined in ANNEXE G .
 The annual financial statements must meet the minimum disclosure requirements as set out in ANNEXE H and the accounting principles set out in ANNEXE I .
 Comparative figures in respect of the prior statutory closing date must be provided.
-If the minimum requirements for the content and accounting as set out in the above immediately preceding paragraph are not met in the annual financial statements, then the licence applicant must prepare supplementary information in order to meet the minimum information requirements that must be assessed by an independent auditor as defined in ANNEXE G .
+If the minimum requirements for the content and accounting as set out in the above immediately preceding paragraph are not met in the annual financial statements, then the licence applicant must also submit to the licensor: a) supplementary information in order to meet the minimum disclosure requirements as defined in ANNEXE G .